shamansir/tron-gui/Tutorial.md

 # Tron.
 Follow ups

-## Detachable Tron
+## Tron.
+Detachable.

-To make your Tron interface detachable, you need to start the WebSocket server that receives JSONs of the tree parts and the updates.
+To make your Tron interface detachable, you need to start the WebSocket server that receives JSONs with the tree parts and the updates.

 TODO.

+## Tron.
+Constructor.

 # Tron.
 Development